monoklabs/monok-docs/docs/integrations.rst

 If your Nginx setup resitricts IP's, open it up for this address: 51.15.93.77

+Embedding content such as tweets is easy with Wordpress.
+By default Monok inserts the url for a youtube or a tweet as new line in the text.
+If you've disabled this feature on Wordpress, you can instead embed as HTML or as a shortcode.

+Our shortcode for twitter is [twitter ="..."]

 Clipboard
 --------
 By clicking "Copy to Clipboard" from the **More** dropdown menu, the article text and it's headline are automatically saved in your clipboard, enabling you to easily paste them into your editor of choice.